 While liquid is boiling, shred pork and discard any fat or gristle.
 Toss shredded pork with a few tablespoons of reduced braising liquid.
 Arrange meat in one layer on a baking pan.
 Broil until meat begins to caramelize and crispen on the outsides.
 Season with salt and pepper.

 To serve, wrap tortillas in foil and warm in oven.
 Arrange some of the pork on a tortilla.
-Add garnishes to your taste.
-Squeeze with fresh lime juice.
+Add garnishes such as salsa, guacamole, sour cream, cilantro, fresh lime juice.